Policy

 Reports to the Ombudsman – section 47

-We must provide a report to the Ombudsman where te tamaiti or rangatahi is in the care or custody of the chief executive and is released from that custody within 5 days of the care arrangement.Practice framework prompts for this policy
+We must provide a report to the Ombudsman where te tamaiti or rangatahi is in the custody of the chief executive by way of a section 39, 40 or 42 warrant and is released from that custody within 5 days without being brought before the Family Court.Updates made to this policy

 Ngākau whakairo